andrewheiss/Dissertation/Writing/2_country_case_studies/country_case_studies.md

+TODO: Connect this with the amicable contempt model, show the figure with just regime preferences

 While the statistical models in the previous chapter provide some observational evidence for the internal, external, and reputational determinants of authoritarian restrictions on global civil society, there are limits in what the statistics can reveal.
 Most importantly, as explained previously, there is no good way to disentangle the regulatory environment for domestic NGOS from international NGOs.
 Examining changes in the civil society regulatory environment in a specific case over time is instructive, as it allows us to (1) unravel the specific regulations for INGOs, and (2) determine how well the statistical findings reflect reality.